Bogdanp/dramatiq/.github/ISSUE_TEMPLATE.md

 # Issues

 GitHub issues are for bugs.
-If you have questions, please ask them on stac.
+If you have questions, please ask them on stackoverflow.

 ## Checklist